From concept to community

 .

-To better understand the social media chair's perspective and see where my designs were missing affordances, I ran a think-aloud interview and asked her to walk through creating a post in real time.
+To understand the underlying issue I ran a think-aloud interview asking asked the social media chair's to walk through creating a post in real time.

 "78% of my time is spent just getting that in the right place and sometimes I have to give up so the designs just cannot be the same."

-— Social Media Chair in a think-aloud interview explaining why they created new templates.
+— Social Media Chair in think-aloud interview explaining why they created new templates.

-Replacing Maps with Club Photos to Save Time
+Replacing Maps with Club Photos in story posts to Save Time

 .